 For example by completing my own marketing strategy by 3pm today I’ll be able to get Shauna to start executing the strategy next week meaning we are on track to bring on 2 new OBM clients by the middle of December.
 If I don’t complete my strategy by 3 today, next Monday through to Wednesday are committed to clients meaning I’ll lose another week before executing which means I don’t attract those 2 clients this side of Christmas.
 That’s a monetary loss of $6,200 in revenue.

 And you will.
 I have!
-But get back on and actually write down what happened to push you off in the first place.
-It’s only by reflecting and learning as you go that you’ll break the habits that get between you and getting shit done.
+It takes 66 days to make a habit stick.
+So pick yourself up and think about why you fell off in the first place.
+It’s only by reflecting and learning as you go that you’ll break the habits that get between you and success.

 Common Reasons Why We Don’t Get Shit Done (and solutions)